omegasenior/topbiketoursportugal/content/pages/home/index.en.md

 ![bike tours portugal](/img/bike-tours-in-portugal.jpg "bike tours portugal")

-## Our team is prepared for all kind of cyclists
+## Top Bike Tours Portugal is prepared for all kind of cyclists

 Doesn´t matter if you are an inexperienced or experienced rider, if you enjoy a touring bicycle, mountain bicycle, road bike or electric bike.
-What matters most is that you enjoy, with your friends or family, the good sensations a [bike tour ](https://topbiketoursportugal.com/bike-tours-in-portugal)as to offer.
-Top [bike tours Portugal](https://topbiketoursportugal.com/bike-tours-in-portugal) is here to ensure that you have a relaxed and fantastic bicycle tour holiday.
+What matters most is that you enjoy, with your friends or family, the good sensations a [**bike tour** ](https://topbiketoursportugal.com/bike-tours-in-portugal)as to offer.
+Top [**bike tours Portugal**](https://topbiketoursportugal.com/bike-tours-in-portugal) is here to ensure that you have a relaxed and fantastic bicycle tour holiday.

 If your looking for a guided bike tour in Portugal check our [**Calendar**](https://topbiketoursportugal.com/guided-bike-tours-calendar-portugal) webpage to see all the departure.